ma-cohen/cracking_the_coding_interview/README.md

 # cracking_the_coding_interview
-Solutions to the book Cracking the coding in python written by Matan Cohen.
+Solutions to the book Cracking the coding interview in python.
+With tests written using Pytest.

+Written by Matan Cohen.